 Expert Hint: Entry-level librarians can write longer education sections.
 A class, student group, or project can have its own bullet points that prove librarian skills.

-5. Add “Other” Sections to Your Librarian Resume
+5. Add “Other” Sections to Your School Librarian Resume

 Think about this: